kam535/wax-documentation/pages/configuring-collection-settings.md

 | fields	| list |	within a collection: the metadata fields to index |	wax |

 ## Menu settings
 The menu defined in `_config.yml` is used in the site’s header.
 This is the navigation bar that will appear at the top of the screen on all pages.
+The link for each label connects to the Jekyll front matter of a page.
+To set the link on for a page, you'll have to open the page, add/edit a `permalink` attribute in the front matter, and write the link you want to use after that attribute.

 ```
 menu: